Álvaro Leyva

 Álvaro Leyva Durán (born 26 August 1942) is a Colombian lawyer, economist, politician, human rights defender and diplomat.
-Since 7 August 2022, he has held the position of Minister of Foreign Affairs of his country, in the government of Gustavo Petro.
+He was the Minister of Foreign Affairs for Colombia in the government of Gustavo Petro since 7 August 2022.
+On 7 February 2024, he was suspended from his ministerial position for three months over an investigation into potential violations of procurement laws.